awconway/NUR1027-FALL-2019/chapters/07measure.md

 sedation quality.
 Let's now take a look at each.

 <qu>Use the `dplyr::glimpse` function to inspect the dataframes by inserting
-their names in place of the dotted lines, then press 'Run Code`</qu>
+their names in place of the dotted lines, then press 'Submit`</qu>

 <codeblock id="07_03">